shaileshp51/OUDgwas/README.md

 * samtools (bcftools) v1.20

+# Large-files from groups website
-# Large-files can not be uploaded to GitHub rather made available from groups website
+Large files including variant calling file (.vcf) and raw STRING databse PPIs file and completely normalized PPIs file, and also singularity images of the vep and samtools are made available.
+These files can not be uploaded to GitHub rather made available from groups webpage.
-Dowload large file from http://compbio.clemson.edu/media/download/large-files.zip Unzip and copy the folders inside unzipped folder to the folders with same name in OUDgwas folder
+Download large file from http://compbio.clemson.edu/media/download/large-files.zip Unzip and copy the folders inside unzipped folder to the folders with same name in OUDgwas folder

 # Workflow